daniilberdyugin/customer-churn-prediction/README.md

 # customer-churn-prediction
-ML project for predicting customer churn in telecom using Kaggle dataseе
+ML project for predicting customer churn in telecom using Kaggle dataset